Oct 21, 2014

 Nov 3, 2014

-We stopped in Guangzhou for 12 hours, so we got money from an ATM, then taxied into the city and stayed all day at the Four Seasons, moving from place to place in the lobby.
+We stopped in Guangzhou for 12 hours, so we got money from an ATM, then taxied into the city and stayed all day at the Four Seasons.
+We just moved from place to place in the lobby.
 We scheduled much needed massages, where we showered and relaxed in the sauna.
 It was a couples massage and my mom started snoring!
 Embarrassing.
 Then we had high tea (literally, high tea on the 74th floor!) and walked to H&M to shop for a new shirt and watched the sunset from the 99th floor with drinks.
 The city of Guangzhou is very modern.
 Back to the airport for our flight home!